Joel-Haeberli/it-security-docs/docs/themes/DNSSEC.md

 ## Key-Signing-Key

-- a key-signing key (KSK) validates the DNSKEY record -> it signs the public ZSK (which is stored in a DNSKEY record), creating an RRSIG for the DNSKEY
+- a key-signing key (KSK) validates the DNSKEY record $\rightarrow$ it signs the public ZSK (which is stored in a DNSKEY record), creating an RRSIG for the DNSKEY
 - it is difficult to swap out an old or compromised KSK, changing the ZSK is much easier on the other hand

 ![[KSK_ZSK.png]]